tencent cloud

 String

 Referer information of the client request.
-The Referer of a normal request is usually the URL of another page on the site or a search engine URL, while curl or other TCCLI might forge the Referer.
-If the URL being spammed is not actually referenced by other sites but a Referer appears, it can be deemed abnormal.
-You can block this by configuring Referer Hotlink Protection.
+The Referer of a normal request is usually the URL of another page on the site or a search engine URL, but command line tools such as curl may forge the Referer.
+If the URL of the abused page is not actually referenced by other sites but appears in the Referer, it can be deemed abnormal.
+You can block such requests by configuring Referer Hotlink Protection.

 ClientIP